pmelchior/usrp-sciprog/day1/2-git-intro.md

 ## Branching

+Git repositories let you keep track of entire histories of files that are tracked.
+You can think of each commit as an entry in the timeline of the project.
+But, like in quantum physics, or your favorite scifi drama, there can be more than one timeline!
+Git lets you maintain parallel histories for a given repository, and those histories can diverge and cross-pollinate one another (you can copy commits from history A to/from history B).
+In git language, these histories are called "branches."

-One of the biggest advantages of git is that it allows you to experiment without worrying about breaking your code.
-Usually by default you will be working on a branch called 'master', which you can confirm with the 'git branch' command:
+By default, you will typically be working on a branch called 'master', which you can confirm by executing the `git branch` command:

 		$ git branch
 		* master

-To switch branches, use 'git checkout <newbranch>', with a '-b' flag if the branch does not exist yet and you wish to create it:
+To switch between branches, you use the `git checkout <branchname>` command.
+In your current repo, you probably only have one branch (master).
+To create a new branch with a name, e.g., "test", use `checkout` with the `-b` flag:

 		$ git checkout -b test
 		Switched to a new branch 'test'